Facebook has over 2 billion active users worldwide. Having access to even a fraction of that many potential customers is nothing to ignore.

 Interaction is extremely important.
 In fact, with the recent algorithm changes to Facebook, interaction determines how often followers see the post in their feed.

 Over time, building trust through your Facebook page will end in more sales.
-It’s all about building relationships.
+It’s all about building relationships through marketing for small business.

 Post at the Right Time